CommHIT25

 Keynote

-Ms. Allen’s talent, expertise, and passion go far beyond Grey’s.
+Ms. Allen’s talent, expertise, and passion go far beyond being an Executive Producer, Director, and star as Dr. Catherine Fox on Grey’s Anatomy.
 Her masterful understanding of coopetition and unforgettable stage presence will spark fresh insights from other expert speakers, immersive exhibits, and our remarkable attendees.

-By the way: Did you know that the indelible Ms. Allen is CommHIT’s official Ambassador for Workforce Development and Apprenticeship?
-Come welcome her to the stage at Kennedy Space Center on December 5.
-Learn more about her below!
+Come welcome American icon Debbie Allen to the stage at Kennedy Space Center on December 5.
+Learn even more about her below!

 Event Purpose